Dr Jaquelyne Hughes

 PhD, Charles Darwin University, 2013; Fellow, Royal Australasian College of Physicians (Nephrology), 2007; Bachelor of Medicine, University of Newcastle, 2000.

-- ME & Kidney Care
+- My Experiences with Kidney Care Study

 - eGFR study: to improve the accuracy and precision of estimated GFR (eGFR) measurements in Indigenous Australians